spacelift-io/user-documentation/docs/getting-started/integrate-source-code/README.md

 ## Example starter repository

-We provide a [Terraform Starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"} you can fork to test Spacelift's capabilities right away.
+We provide a [Terraform starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"} you can fork to test Spacelift's capabilities right away.

 !!! tip
     If you are using the Terraform starter repository, and you did not sign up for your Spacelift account with GitHub, you may need to add the environment variable `TF_VAR_github_app_namespace` with the value as your organization name or GitHub handle.
 You can do this under the `Environment` tab in the stack.